-A Partnership between the City and its Residents
+A partnership between the City and residents

 The property owner's responsibility: